 High energy aside, the Wirehaired Vizsla is prone to hereditary and congenital conditions that can adversely affect her health — not to mention your vacation fund.
 Some of the conditions and illnesses Wirehaired Vizslas are prone to include eye conditions such as entropion; joint conditions such as hip dysplasia; thyroid problems such as hypothyroidism; neurological problems such as epilepsy; skin conditions such as atopy; and bowel conditions such as inflammatory bowel disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Wirehaired Vizsla inherits anything more than a sweet, gentle personality, you’re covered.